-In this paper, we empirically evaluate algorithms for learning four types of Bayesian network (BN) classifiers - Naïve-Bayes, tree augmented Naïve-Bayes, BN augmented Naïve-Bayes and general BNs, where the latter two are learned using two variants of a conditional-independence (CI) based BNlearning algorithm.
-Experimental results show the obtained classifiers, learned using the CI based algorithms, are competitive with (or superior to) the best known classifiers, based on both Bayesian networks and other formalisms; and that the computational time for learning and using these classifiers is relatively small.
-Moreover, these results also suggest a way to learn yet more effective classifiers; we demonstrate empirically that this new algorithm does work as expected.
-Collectively, these results argue that BN classifiers deserve more attention in machine learning and data mining communities.
+In this paper, we empirically evaluate algorithms for learning four Bayesian network (BN) classifiers: Naïve-Bayes, tree augmented Naïve-Bayes (TANs), BN augmented Naïve-Bayes (BANs) and general BNs (GBNs), where the GBNs and BANs are learned using two variants of a conditional independence based BN-learning algorithm.
+Experimental results show the GBNs and BANs learned using the proposing learning algorithms are competitive with (or superior to) the best classifiers based on both Bayesian networks other formalisms. and that and the computational time for learning and using these classifiers is relatively small.
+These results argue that BN classifiers deserve more attention in machine learning and data mining communities.